 How your award is disbursed

-Your financial aid award money is disbursed in this order:
+Your financial aid award money is first disbursed according to due date.
+Then, funds are applied in this order:

 - First to help pay basic tuition and fees